itzomen/C-mini-projects/README.md

 # C program to count the occurrences of all the distinct words in a file

+# words_occurrences1
-//v1 opens the input file and displays output on the screen
+//opens the input file and displays output on the screen

+# words_occurrences2
-//v2 opens two files and save output to file named output
+//opens two files and save output to file named output

+# words_occurrences_v3errors
+//trying to create dynamic array to read 1 million+ words

-I want to create a dynamic array so that it will be able to read approximately one million words but i'm having issues doing that.
+I want to create a dynamic array so that it will be able to read approximately one million+ words but i'm having issues doing that.

 The limited number of words it can read now is approximately 40000 using stack allocation.
 That's, MAX_WORDS can't be approximately more than 40000.